Sport in Brazil: Brazil at the Olympics

 Due to the tropical and subtropical nature of the climate of Brazil, it has not traditionally competed in the Winter Olympics, although it made its first appearance in the 1992 Winter Olympics, and most recently participated in the 2014 Winter Olympics.
 However, Brazil has been competing in the Summer Olympics since 1920.
 Brazil is currently ranked 33rd in the overall ranking of medals in the Summer Olympics.
 Rio de Janeiro hosted the 2016 Summer Olympics, the first Olympic Games held in South America.

+In the 2026 Winter Olympics, Brazil took home its first gold medal.
+This was the first gold medal for any South American at a Winter Games.
+This was won by Lucas Pinheiro Braathen in the Giant slalom event with a time of 2:25.00.